AleksaMCode/cache-simulator/README.md

     <td>data</td>
   </tr>
 </table>
 The instruction type can be L (load) for when data is loaded or M (modify) when data is loaded and stored.
-Trace file is created similarly as the Ram file and the also have the same name structure, <i><code>file_name-DateTime.Now:yyyyMMddHHmmss.dat</code></i>, e.q. <i>instructions-20210824203302</i>.
+The number following the intruction type is the byte address of the memory reference itself.
+This number is in hexadecimal format and it specifies a 64-bit byte address in the range <code>[0, Ram_size - dataBlockSize]</code>.
+Trace file is created similarly as the Ram file and they also have the same name structure, <i><code>file_name-DateTime.Now:yyyyMMddHHmmss.dat</code></i>, e.q. <i>instructions-20210824203302</i>.
 Below you can find an example how to create a trace file:<br></p>

 ```C#
 var numberOfInstructions = 1_000;